driessene/acoustic_camera/readme.md

 - signal_power - float: The power of the signal matrix.
 - noise_power - float: The power of the simulated noise.

+## CSVToPipeline
+Reads from a CSV file, and injects its contents into the pipeline.
+It is a good idea to record data to be used with this with MatrixToCSV.

+### Properties
+- path - str: The path of the source data
+- blocksize - int: The number of rows / cols to include per block
+- axis - int: The axis to iterate over.
+Must be either 0 or 1.
+Equivalent to numpy axis.

 ## Filter - Stage
 A filter is a [digital filter](https://en.wikipedia.org/wiki/Digital_filter).
 These filters can either be FIR or IIR filters